0xor0ne/awesome-list/README.md

 * [Red Teaming][469]: List of Awesome Red Teaming Resources.
 * [Reverse Engineering][35]: reversing resources.
 * [Rust][18]: curated list of Rust code and resources.
-* [Rust blockchain][405]: libraries and packages about blockchain/cryptography
-  in Rust.
 * [rust security][376]:  list of awesome projects and resources related to Rust and computer security.
 * [Search engines][339]: list of search engines useful during Penetration